CreoAtive/python-observables/README.md

 ### ObservableList(list)

-Create an instance of ObservableList with an initial list and add onChangeCallbacks via the subscribe method.
+Create an instance of ObservableList with an initial list and add callbacks via **.subscribe(onChangeCallback)** method.
 Use default list methods to modify the list.
 All subscribed callbacks will be executed with new_value and old_value as arguments.

 **example**